phlogisticfugu/bradito.me-site/src/content/0002-parallel-parrot.md

 document: ${document}
 ```

-Then use [code](https://peps.python.org/pep-0292/) to replace `${context}` with each context I want to use, and replace `${document}` with the text of each document I want to process.
+We then use [code](https://peps.python.org/pep-0292/) to replace `${context}` with each context and replace `${document}` with the text of each document being processed.
-The same prompt template can then be used to summarize company blog posts for social media, while adding some context about the company itself.
-Or it could be used to summarize technical documents for different audiences, who may start at different levels of understanding.
+The same prompt template serves many purposes.
+From summarizing company blog posts, to making meeting notes easier to review.
+And it does so while injecting appropriate business context.

 ### Generating Data

 We've found that as one gets to more advanced use-cases, that the outputs that you want from the LLM inevitably become more complicated.
 For example:

 - Using a long document to generate several "Frequently Asked Questions", in question and answer pairs
-- Parsing a document for multiple topics, and evaluate the sentiment (POSITIVE, NEUTRAL, or NEGATIVE) of each topic
+- Parsing a document for multiple topics, and infer the sentiment (POSITIVE, NEUTRAL, or NEGATIVE) of each topic
 - Identifying corporate entities in a document, and the role for each of them in the document (vendor, client, etc)

-For this one can leverage two features provided by modern LLM APIs:
+For this we can leverage two features provided by modern LLM APIs:
-- structured output prompting: For OpenAI, this is the ["function calling"](https://platform.openai.com/docs/guides/gpt/chat-completions-api) feature, but really it is about modifying the prompt to request multiple outputs, formatted in a manner that is machine-readable (JSON)
+- __JSON-formatted outputs__: Allows for easier parsing.
+For OpenAI, this is the ["function calling"](https://platform.openai.com/docs/guides/gpt/chat-completions-api) feature
-- the number of "choices" to create in an output (`n`).
-This can be useful for leveraging the "creativity" of an LLM efficiently.
-Process the same inputs, but ask the LLM to generate multiple outputs with random variations
+- __Multiple Choices__:  Generate multiple different outputs for each request.
+This can make it more likely that one of the outputs best matches the goal you are trying to achieve.
+For OpenAI, this is specified by setting the number of choices (`n`) to be greater than one.

 ![Structured LLM output](./0002-parallel-parrot-2.drawio.png)

-For example, say I use the prompt template:
+For example, say we use the prompt template:
 ```
 Generate question and answer pairs from the following document.
 Output a list of JSON objects with keys "question" and "answer".